Thailand – Teaching & Community Volunteering for Mature Adults

 Program Schedule (Minimum one-week commitment):

 Arrival Day, Sunday: Welcome to Hua Hin, Thailand!
-Upon arrival at Suvarnabhumi (BKK) or Don Mueang (DMK) Airports, our local team will greet you and arrange your shared transfer to Hua Hin.
-Enjoy a scenic drive through the countryside before settling into your private accommodation and attending a welcome dinner and program introduction.
+Upon arrival at Suvarnabhumi (BKK) or Don Mueang (DMK) Airports, our local team will greet you and arrange your transfer to Hua Hin.
+Enjoy a scenic journey through Thailand’s landscapes before settling into your accommodation.

 • Morning volunteer placement at your assigned site